E-Bike Motors Compared: Hub vs. Mid-Drive

 • Evaluate your primary riding terrain, budget, maintenance willingness, and the type of riding experience you prefer.
 These factors will guide you in choosing between a hub-drive and a mid-drive motor.

 This article clears up the differences between the two main types of e-bike motors: hub-drive and mid-drive.
-It aims to help you determine what sets them apart so you can make a better choice when picking your e-bike, whether you use it for daily commutes or leisurely weekend rides.
+It aims to help you determine what sets them apart so you can make a better choice when picking your touring e-bike, whether you use it for daily commutes or leisurely weekend rides.

 What Are Hub-Drive Motors?